From £105,6759

 range rover tracking front

 Consider freeing up a bit of time in your diary if you’re thinking of choosing a Range Rover because this is the sort of car you can spend quite a long time with on Land Rover’s configurator.
-With three types of powertrains with varying power outputs, two lengths of chassis and various trim levels to pick from, there are 32 models to start with before you begin optioning.
+With three types of powertrains with varying power outputs, two lengths of chassis and various trim levels to pick from, there are a great many models to start with before you begin optioning.

 Our take is that the Range Rover is best in a more modest (though the word modest is relative) specification.